Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames: Discussions on SLAM methods

 \section{Discussions on SLAM methods}

-People might be concerned that SLAM+KNNN can easily solve this problem.
-However, attempts to map the entire scene using SLAM methods such as OpenVSLAM were unsuccessful within Habitat sceneries at a sampling rate of 1 frame per second.
-Our study encountered a significant challenge during the mapping process using openVSLAM.
-Specifically, OpenVSLAM experienced a loss of tracking, resulting in the failure to generate a complete map as illustrated in Figure.~\ref{fig:SLAM} We observed a persistent issue with our SLAM (Simultaneous Localization and Mapping) methodology, where it consistently loses track during the map generation phase.
-This recurring problem leads to the production of maps that are ultimately disorganized and unstructured.
-This highlights a fundamental limitation in our current SLAM approach, necessitating further investigation and improvement to achieve reliable and orderly map generation.
+Some may argue that SLAM+KNN could easily solve this problem.
+However, attempts to map entire scenes using SLAM methods like OpenVSLAM were unsuccessful in Habitat environments at a sampling rate of 1 frame per second.
+In our study, OpenVSLAM faced a major challenge with tracking loss, preventing the generation of a complete map, as shown in Fig.~\ref{fig:SLAM}.
+We employ OpenVSLAM as one of our SLAM (Simultaneous Localization and Mapping) methods, but it frequently experiences tracking loss during the map generation phase, leading to disorganized and unstructured maps.
+This recurring issue highlights a fundamental limitation of our current SLAM approach, suggesting the need for further investigation and refinement to achieve reliable and well-structured map generation.